 What a God!
 What a Savior!

 At this point in our story, The River brings life and healing wherever it goes.
 Those that pass through it, like the Jordan which means “River of judgment,” will be saved.
-But one day, this very same river will mete out judgment to those who have not availed themselves of its life-giving benefits.
-In other words, on all who have rejected Jesus.
+But one day, this very same river will mete out judgment on all who have rejected Jesus.
 Like those who perished in the great flood, they will also perish in this torrent and die in their sins.

 The Law of first mention is the principle of interpreting of Scripture which states that “The first mention or occurrence of a subject in Scripture establishes an unchangeable pattern with that subject.
 It remains unchanged in the mind of God throughout Scripture.”
 This law is the key to revealing truths hidden in the Bible in the meaning and of words, names, and even numbers.